 GeneCards Summary for CR1 Gene

 CR1 (Complement C3b/C4b Receptor 1 (Knops Blood Group)) is a Protein Coding gene.
 Diseases associated with CR1 include Malaria and Plasmodium Falciparum Malaria.
-Among its related pathways are Innate Immune System and Complement and coagulation cascades.
+Among its related pathways are Innate Immune System and Hematopoietic cell lineage.
 Gene Ontology (GO) annotations related to this gene include complement component C3b binding and complement component C4b receptor activity.
 An important paralog of this gene is CR1L.